akashsys/alu_lowpower/docs/Specification.md

 * Division Timing: For opcode 4'b1001, the ALU stays in the DIV_EXEC state for 8 cycles.
 The result is calculated and latched when cycle_cnt reaches 7.

 The current synthesized netlist was generated from a version of the RTL where the asynchronous reset logic was incorrectly optimized or omitted.
 While the rst_n pin exists at the top level, it is functionally disconnected from the ALU FSM state registers.

-Your Objective: Patch the netlist to restore the intended reset behavior.
-Specifically, the rst_n signal must be tied into the logic paths of the FSM registers so that asserting rst_n low immediately forces the ALU to its IDLE (2'b00) state, driving the busy signal to 0.
-This must be achieved using only the standard cells available in the provided library.